igromanru/Sakura-Dungeon-Cheat-Guide/README.md

 ### Modify stats and attributes
 After starting a new game or loading a save (not in main menu), you can modify your companions(actors) stats and attributes.
-Stats like VP or AP are dynamic and will be reset to max value in special situations.
+Some Stats like VP or AP are dynamic and will be reseted to max value.
 Attributes are more static and will be only modified by items you use.
 #### Generally
 Each ally got an [object](https://en.wikipedia.org/wiki/Object_\(computer_science\)), you can modify anything about him through his object.
 Normally this objects got the same name as the character, but there are exceptions.
 See the *full actors list* below for more informations.